yunhuiguo/CVPR-2021-L2ID-Classification-Challenges/README.md

 ## Introduction

-We will have three tracks investigating cross-domain, multi-source settings as well as discrimination across a larger number of classes, bridging the gap between few-shot learning, domain adaptation, and semi-supervised learning.
+We will have three tracks investigating *cross-domain*, *multi-source settings* as well as *discrimination across a larger number of classes*, bridging the gap between few-shot learning, domain adaptation, and semi-supervised learning.
 All tracks will include multiple sources and the use of unlabeled data to support semi-supervised algorithms.
-The Cross-Domain Few-Shot Learning (CD-FSL) challenge benchmark includes data from various domains.
-The selected datasets reflect real-world use cases for few-shot learning since collecting enough examples from above domains is often difficult, expensive, or in some cases not possible.

 # <span style="color:red">Track 1: Cross-domain, *small* scale</span>